Paul1nh0/jsh/README.txt

       my setup was a lot of virtual machines running one thread (for dom), and several for js shells..

+      ((( i know that the code is ugly and i know that there might be better solutions, but as per my experience i got some really good results )))

       # provided here are examples of usage with:

             * domato (a modified version of the first release..) & dharma (both licensed [provided here])

                   ((but you can run any generator | mutator with this setup.))

             * some of my own costum generators, mutators & dictionaries.

       # makes use of the psutil python module ((only on windows)) (that is licensed [not provided here]).

       # as per my usage this was very stable and fast.

       why didn't i use bugid or something from mozilla or some other open source stuff?

             * because i wanted something that would fit my needs..

             * because this runs faster (less actions and analysis), and i didnt have much resources.

             * its very easy to see that a crash is not exploitable (null ptr assertion etc) directlly from asseambly..

-this was mostly implemented for automating windows ((i know its hard to believe..)), but linux (and macos) support is provided as well
-( under the /automation_unix directory ).
+      this was mostly implemented for automating windows ((i know its hard to believe..)), but linux (and macos) support is provided as well ( under the /automation_unix directory ).

       the /mutation directory is my own js mutator, its not documented but you can read the code to modify it for your needs.

 RUNNING:

       << MACOS >>
       (exampled here chromium-asan):

       for any other web browser see the content of 'somebrowser.app' and adjust the file run.py (where its commented..) to launch the application: